PedroCristo/portfolio_project_1/README.md

 ![Contact Page](./assets/images/readme-images/contact-page.jpg)

-- In this page users can contact the Travel World troughthout a contact form.
+- In this page users can contact the Travel World throughout a contact form.
 Information about user first name, last name, email and message are required by the form.
 They can also see the Travel World office location o the Google Maps.<br>
 [Live Contact Page](https://5504-ivory-llama-bws03acj.ws-eu18.gitpod.io/contact.html)

 ### Thanks Page